thundergnat/Base-Any/README.md

 For general base conversion, handles positive bases 2 through 4516, negative bases -4516 through -2, imaginary bases -67i through -2i and 2i through 67i.

 The rather arbitrary threshold of 4516 was chosen because that is how many unique and discernible digit and letter glyphs are in the basic and first Unicode planes.
-(There's 4517 actually, but one of them needs to represent zero... and conveniently enough, it's 0) Punctuation, symbols, white-space and combining characters as digit glyphs are problematic when trying to round-trip an encoded number.
+(Under Unicode 12.1) (There's 4517 actually, but one of them needs to represent zero... and conveniently enough, it's 0) Punctuation, symbols, white-space and combining characters as digit glyphs are problematic when trying to round-trip an encoded number.
 Font coverage tends to get spotty in the higher Unicode planes as well.

 If 4516 bases is not enough, also provides array encoded numbers to nearly any imaginable magnitude integer base.